Umpires bar Dodgers' Roberts from pitching position player

 LOS ANGELES (AP) — Umpires barred Dodgers manager Dave Roberts from using a position player to pitch the ninth inning against the New York Mets on Saturday night, enforcing a rule Roberts apparently did not know that prevents teams from using non-pitchers with a deficit of five runs or fewer.

-With Los Angeles trailing 9-4, Roberts sent utility player Zach McKinstry to the mound to begin the ninth, but he was halted by umpires.
-A lengthy delay and discussion followed, and umpires got on the headsets to discuss the situation with the review center in New York.
+With Los Angeles trailing 9-4, Roberts sent utility player Zach McKinstry to the mound to begin the ninth, but McKinstry was halted by umpires.
+A lengthy delay and discussion followed, and umpires used headsets to discuss the situation with officials in New York.

 After position players made 90 pitching appearances in 2019 and 75 in 2018, Major League Baseball and the players association agreed prior to the 2020 season to outlaw using position players as pitchers in games with a deficit of five runs or fewer.
 The rule was suspended the past two years amid concerns over pitcher injuries prompted by the pandemic, but it was restored this season.